Common Thanksgiving Migraine Triggers and How to Avoid Them!

-There are four major migraine triggers to look out for during Thanksgiving:
+There are three major migraine triggers to look out for during Thanksgiving:

 Most migraine sufferers know that it’s not uncommon to get a headache at the end of a particularly tough day.
 In fact, according to the American Headache Society, 4 out of 5 migraineurs recognize stress as a trigger.
 Experts are still not entirely sure why stress triggers migraines.
 However, some hypothesize that it might have something to do with the hormones that the body secretes when it’s under stress.